 Annex C (normative): Characteristics of the interfering signals

 For E-UTRA or E-UTRA with NB-IoT (in-band and/or guard band operation) BS, the interfering signal shall be a PUSCH containing data and reference symbols.
 Normal cyclic prefix is used.
-The data content shall be uncorrelated to the wanted signal and modulated according to clause 5 of TS 36.211.
+The data content shall be uncorrelated to the wanted signal and modulated according to clause 5 of MFA TS 36.211 [10].
 Mapping of PUSCH modulation to receiver requirement are specified in table C-1.1.